 Because voltage and resistance are determined externally, current within your home fluctuates to meet the demands on your system.
 The circuit breaker interrupts the circuit whenever the current rises above a safe level.

 Most conventional circuit breakers use a simple switch with either a bimetallic strip or an electromagnet.
 When current exceeds a safe level, the switch trips, opening the circuit so that current can no longer flow and protecting the wiring of your home.

 If one of your breakers has been tripped, you can reset it by turning the breaker completely off, then completely on again.
 Some breakers will look like they are not tripped, but if they are not completely in the “on” position, they will not function properly.

-For more information about circuit breakers or if you find you are resetting your breakers on a regular basis, call the professionals at Absolute Electrical Heating and Air.
+For more information about circuit breakers or if you find you are resetting your breakers on a regular basis, call the professionals at Absolute Electrical, Plumbing, Heating & Air.